Gajar Ka Halwa

 Thank you for reading this Gajar Ka Halwa recipe.
 I hope you’re now intrigued to try it.
 If you do try, it will be awesome if you can share what you think about it in the comments below.

-Last but not least, don’t forget to check my other recipes for Pakistani desserts that you may also love.
+Lastly, don’t forget to check my other recipes for Pakistani desserts you may love.

 - Besan Ladoo: chickpea flour sweet balls.